Usage with HTML forms

 Namely, default HTML forms provide the following capabilities:

-• Listening for enter key while within the form, regardless of form completion state.
+enterkey while within the form, regardless of form completion state. - The ability to call the server without

 Luckily, with HouseForm, these capabilities are preserved!